amar454/mediabot/README.md

 3. Install dependencies with `pip install -r requirements.txt`.

-4. If bot_data.json doesn't exist, create it using `touch
+4. If bot_data.json doesn't exist, create it using `touch bot_data.json`, edit it using whatever text editor you want, and paste this:

 ```json
 {